usnistgov/ndn-dpdk/docs/hardware.md

 Intel X710 | 10 Gbps | i40e, iavf
 Intel X520 | 10 Gbps | ixgbe
 Intel I350 | 1 Gbps | igb

+Some Ethernet adapters have more than one physical ports on the same PCI card.
+NDN-DPDK is only tested to work on the first port (lowest PCI address) of those dual-port or quad-port adapters.
+If you encounter face creation failure or you are unable to send/receive packets, please use the first port instead.

 ### Mellanox Ethernet Adapters